axanthos/orange3-textable-prototypes/doc/widgets/Swiss_Law.rst

     emission to proceed.

 *Your corpus is empty, please add some law texts first.*
-    The corpus is empty, so the user have to add some songs before sending.
+    The corpus is empty, so the user have to add some law documents before sending.